Kivunim Gap Year is a “Year-On” program:

 Financial Aid

-Financial Aid funds are distributed on a first come, first served basis, based on demonstrated need.
+Financial Aid funds are distributed on a first come, first served basis, and are needs-based.
 Completing the application process as quickly as possible is to your advantage.
 Admissions are processed on a rolling basis throughout the year.
 The date and time of your application is automatically entered when you click "Submit."
 (An incomplete application is not considered an application.)

-In addition, your local synagogue, JCC, Bureau of Jewish Education and/or Federation may have scholarship funds available.
+In addition to our scholarships, your local synagogue, JCC, Bureau of Jewish Education and/or Federation may have scholarship funds available.
 Call your local Jewish Federation directly to check on available funds and application procedures.
 We suggest calling rather than relying upon email.